luckylegend-project/lucky-legend/WHITEPAPER.md

 ## 5. Token Burn Transparency

-Token burns were executed using established Solana tools and are publicly verifiable through blockchain explorers.
+Token burns are executed using established Solana tools and are fully verifiable on-chain.

-Burn characteristics:
+Key characteristics:
 - Permanent removal from circulation
 - No recovery possible
 - No replacement minting

-This approach reinforces long-term supply clarity and transparency.
+This approach supports long-term supply clarity and transparency.

 ---